Ebazhanov/linkedin-skill-assessments-quizzes/wordpress/wordpress-quiz.md

 - [ ] Transients are available for the duration of a user session and apply to all page components.
 The object cache is available only for scripts.
 - [ ] Transients persist only for the particular page load.
 The object cache is persistent and writes to the wp_options table.

 #### Q50.
-For the majority of modern themes, what is the standart method used to customize various details of site appearance and features, such as changing the site description or adding a logo and favicons?
+For the majority of modern themes, what is the standard method used to customize various details of site appearance and features, such as changing the site description or adding a logo and favicons?

 - [ ] Theme settings
 - [ ] wp-config.php